TanStack/query/docs/react/guides/ssr.md

 ## A quick note on Suspense

-This guide uses the regular `useQuery` API, but as long as you are prefetching your queries you can replace this with `useSuspenseQuery` freely if you wish and things will work the same, but you get to use `<Suspense>` for loading states on the client.
-In the [advanced guide](../guides/advanced-ssr) we'll switch this around and use `useSuspenseQuery` as the default, as Suspenseful data fetching is necessary for the advanced patterns.
+This guide uses the regular `useQuery` API.
+While we don't necessarily recommend it, it is possible to replace this with `useSuspenseQuery` instead **as long as you always prefetch all your queries**.
+The upside is that you get to use `<Suspense>` for loading states on the client.

+If you do forget to prefetch a query when you are using `useSuspenseQuery`, the consequences will depend on the framework you are using.
+In some cases, the data will Suspend and get fetched on the server but never be hydrated to the client, where it will fetch again.
+In these cases you will get a markup hydration mismatch, because the server and the client tried to render different things.

 ## Initial setup